johnnychen94/LazyModules.jl/README.md

 1.608146 seconds (4.00 M allocations: 223.266 MiB, 2.83% gc time, 99.74% compilation time)
 ```

-If Plots is the needed feature to `MyPkg`, then the latency is what I need to pay for.
-BUT, from
+If Plots is the needed feature to `MyPkg`, then the latency is what I need to pay for, which is
-time to time, I might just generate the data and save it to disk, **without plotting the figure at
+okay. **BUT**, from time to time, I might just generate the data and save it to disk, **without
-all!** Then why should I still wait for the `Plots` loading?
+plotting the figure at all!** Then why should I still wait for the `Plots` loading?

 This is where `LazyModules` can become useful: it delays the loading of heavy packages such as
 `Plots` to its first call.
 By doing this, we don't need to wait for it if we don't use the `Plots`
 functionalities.

-By changing the package code a bit (`examples/MyLazyPkg`):
+What you need to do, is to change the package code a bit (`examples/MyLazyPkg`):

 ```diff
 module MyLazyPkg